chenx16/DoctorLuckyGame/README.md

 ### Design Changes
 After the preliminary design submission, I made minimal changes to the design based on the feedback received.
 The main change I implemented was addressing the suggestion that items do not need to track the room they are in.
 Since the room was already handling this information, I removed the redundant tracking of the item's location in the Item class to avoid potential inconsistencies and the need to update this information in two places.
 I also added a driver class to demonstrate how the model works.
 This driver class handles the loading of the world from a file, moves the target character, and interacts with the model to showcase its functionality.

+### Assumptions
+1. World Representation:
+The world is assumed to be a grid of non-overlapping spaces (rooms), and these rooms are rectangular in shape, defined by upper-left and lower-right corner coordinates.
+Rooms have unique names and indices, and no two rooms can occupy the same space on the grid.

+2. Target Character Movement:
+The target character moves sequentially through rooms based on their index, regardless of adjacency or other spatial relationships.
+The character starts in room 0 and moves to the next room in the list, looping around if they reach the last room.

+3. Item Placement and Damage:
+Items are assumed to belong to specific rooms, and each item has a specific damage value.
+Items can only be added to rooms, not moved between rooms once placed.
+Negative damage values for items are considered invalid, as reflected in the test cases.

+4. Input Format:
+The world is loaded from a text file in a specific format (rows, columns, room coordinates, items, etc.).
+It is assumed that the input file is well-formed and follows this format closely, with error handling for malformed files.

+5. Neighbors:
+Rooms are considered neighbors if they share a wall, meaning their boundaries touch on one side (horizontally or vertically).

+### Limitations
+1. Room Shape:
+Rooms are assumed to be rectangular, defined by upper-left and lower-right corners.
+This limits the flexibility to create rooms in other shapes on the grid.

+2. World Representation Size:
+The current design assumes a fixed grid size for the world, which may limit future expansion if larger or more complex worlds are needed.

+3. Limited Item Interactions:
+Once an item is placed in a room, it is stationary and cannot be moved or interacted with except to deal damage to the target.
+For example, picking up items.

+4. Graphical Representation:
+While the design includes generating a graphical representation of the world using a BufferedImage, the current implementation might not handle complex or very large worlds efficiently in terms of visual clarity or performance.

+5. No Player Character:
+The current milestone focuses on the movement of the target character, but does not consider interactions outside of the player character or the observed target path.
+This temporarily limits gameplay interactions.

 ## Milestone 2 - Synchronous Controller
 ### Steps to Run the JAR
 1. Open a terminal or command prompt.